 Chill out and Skip the Overexertion

 At the end of the day, when you’re tired and the warmth of the indoors is calling to you, listen to your gut.
-Joseph J. Iero, MD, orthopedic surgeon at CHI St. Joseph Health, says, “Without adequate time to recuperate after workouts, you can overexert yourself, which may result in an injury.
+Joseph J. Iero, MD, orthopedic surgeon at St. Joseph Health, says, “Without adequate time to recuperate after workouts, you can overexert yourself, which may result in an injury.
 Knowing your limits to prevent pushing your body too far is a healthy way to avoid overuse injuries.”

-If you experience severe symptoms after an accident this winter, don’t hesitate to seek immediate medical care at a CHI St. Joseph Health emergency center.
-For minor injury treatment or preventive therapy, schedule an appointment with a CHI St. Joseph Health sports medicine specialist.
+If you experience severe symptoms after an accident this winter, don’t hesitate to seek immediate medical care at a St. Joseph Health emergency center.
+For minor injury treatment or preventive therapy, schedule an appointment with a St. Joseph Health sports medicine specialist.